Health Benefits of Parsley – The Rock Celery

 – At Roman weddings, wreaths of parsley were given to protect the bride and the groom against evil spirits

-– Parsley grow in cool climates or in subtropical warm climates
+– Parsley grows in cool climates or in subtropical warm climates

 There are three common varieties of parsley.
 The flat-leaf parsley (Italian parsley), curly leaf parsley and parsnip rooted (Hamburg parsley).
 The curly type are clean, fresh and has a crispy taste of the bright green leaves.
 It is essential for the classic flavouring in French dishes.
 The flat leaf or Italian parsley (Petroselinum neapolitanum) has a delicate saw-toothed leaf pattern which does not go well for garnishing.
-Hamburg parsley or soup parsley is a clear winner among all the other types as, the roots offer an enriching flavour to your palate.
-It is popularly ingredient in many soups, gravies and vegetable puree.
+Hamburg parsley or soup parsley is a clear winner among all the other types, as the roots offer an enriching flavour to your palate.
+It is a popular ingredient in many soups, gravies and vegetable purees.

 Health Benefits of Parsley

-Many people considers parsley to be a garnishing element in food, but it has much more precious qualities.
-Parsley is a good source of dietary fibre, which helps in reducing constipation by improving peristaltic movement of the large intestine.
+Many people consider parsley to be a garnishing element in food, but it has much more precious qualities.
+Parsley is a good source of dietary fibre, which helps in reducing constipation by improving peristaltic movements of the large intestine.
 It also contains vitamin C which is essential for the health of bones, muscles and blood vessels.

 Vitamin A present in parsley improves eyesight and also strengthens the immune system.
 The calcium present in it helps in building strong bones and teeth.
-There is also a relative presence of vitamin K, which aids in clotting of blood during any body injury.
+There is also a relative presence of vitamin K, which aids in clotting of blood during any injury to the body.
 It also contains potassium and folate.

-Additionally, parsley is rich in flavonoid antioxidants, including apigenin that combine with highly reactive oxygen containing molecules called oxygen radicals and helps to prevent oxygen based damage to body cells.
-It also contains essential oil components including eugenol and alpha-thujene, which inhibit tumour formation in animal studies, particularly in case of tumour formation in the lungs.
+Additionally, parsley is rich in flavonoid antioxidants, including apigenin that combines with highly reactive oxygen containing molecules called oxygen radicals and helps to prevent oxygen based damage to body cells.
+It also contains essential oil compounds including eugenol and alpha-thujene, which inhibited tumour formation in animal studies, particularly in case of tumour formation in the lungs.

 Let’s look deeper into some of the major health benefits of parsley.

+Traditionally, Parsley was among the medicinal herbs used by diabetes patients in Turkey and it has been reported to reduce blood glucose levels.
 Parsley contains myricetin, a bio-chemical compound that has the ability to prevent diabetes.
-A research conducted at Marmara University shows that diabetic rats that ate parsley, had a decrease in their blood sugar level over a period of a month.
-This research clearly indicates that the beneficial effects of parsley on diabetic patients.
+A research conducted at Marmara University, Istanbul concluded that diabetic rats that ate parsley, had a decrease in their blood sugar levels over a period of one month.
+This research clearly indicates the beneficial effects of parsley on diabetic patients.

 Improves Bone Health

-Our bones consists of collagen and non-collagen protein.
-If a person does not consume enough calcium through their diet, then the body extracts calcium from the bones.
+Our bones consist of collagen and non-collagen protein.
+If a person does not consume enough calcium through the diet, then the body extracts calcium from the bones.
 As a result, one may experience loss of bone strength and bone mass.

-Additionally, parsley contains calcium that prevents loss of calcium from the bones and makes them strong.
-They also contain vitamin K, which further improves bone density.
+Parsley contains calcium that prevents loss of calcium from the bones and makes them strong.
+It also contains vitamin K, which further improves bone density.
 Vitamin K improves calcium absorption in the bones and reduces the excretion of calcium through urine.

 Cures Bad Breath

 Parsley can cure bad breath by killing odour causing bacteria in the mouth.
-They also contain high amounts of chlorophyll which has anti-bacterial properties.
+It also contains high amounts of chlorophyll which has anti-bacterial properties.
 It helps cure bad breath through a process of enzymatic deodorization and freshens the mouth.

 Prevents Urinary Tract Infections

-The roots and leaves of parsley has diuretic effects and helps in avoiding infection in the urinary tract, gall bladder and kidney stones.
-They also contain vitamin C, which has antioxidant properties that prevents any infections in the urinary tract.
-Additionally, they contain several flavonoids, which helps in dissolving and breaking down kidney stones and gall bladder.
+The roots and leaves of parsley have diuretic effects and helps in avoiding infection in the urinary tract, gall bladder and kidney stones.
+These also contain vitamin C, which has antioxidant properties that prevent any infections in the urinary tract.
+Additionally, parsley contains several flavonoids, which help in dissolving and breaking down kidney and gall bladder stones.